Status-6 Oceanic Multipurpose System: Launch platforms

 The two ships speculated to carry the Poseidon are the Project 09852 modified Oscar-class submarine Belgorod and the Project 09851 Khabarovsk submarines.
-Oscar-class submarines could carry six Poseidon torpedoes at the same time for a total yield of up to 12 megatons.
+Oscar-class submarines could carry six Poseidon torpedoes at the same time for a total yield of up to 12-600 megatons.

 According to some reports, Poseidon may have a seabed or mobile site launch option.
 In this configuration, known as Skif (Скиф) and patented by designer Alexander Shalnev, Poseidon can be staged on the sea floor in a special container as long as necessary.
 Russian auxiliary vessels Zvezdochka (Project 20180) and Akademik Aleksandrov (Project 20183), both of which feature ice-breaking capabilities, are involved in testing of Poseidon drones, indicating that these ships may be used as platforms for deploying and retrieving such a seabed version.

-Propaganda
+Tsunami claims

-In 2022, Russian domestic TV propaganda said Poseidon will be able to "plunge Britain into the depths of the sea".
-According to Russian propaganda during the invasion of Ukraine, the Poseidon Torpedo may initiate a 500m high shockwave.
+In 2022, Russian domestic TV said Poseidon will be able to "plunge Britain into the depths of the sea".
+According to Russian claims, the Poseidon Torpedo may initiate a 500 m high tsunami.

-Various sources disregard these claims by showing the wave-generating principle differences against a natural-occurring tsunami, where the big ones are usually more directed (as opposed to 360° spread caused by an undersea explosion, and thus much bigger attenuation by distance).
-Additionally, the energy released e.g. by the 2011 Japan Tsunami was still 163000 times bigger than Tsar Bomba (upper estimated possible power of the system in question).
-A thing to consider is the nuclear fallout.
-It is unclear what strategic advantages this provides over direct use of Nuclear weapons.
+Various sources disregard these claims by pointing out the difference between a potential wave generated by the weapon and a naturally occurring tsunami.
+Large tsunamis are usually directed along one path, whereas an undersea explosion causes a wave to spread in 360°, which attenuates more rapidly with distance than a unidirectional wave does.
+As a comparison, the energy release that caused the 2011 Japan Tsunami was 163,000 times larger than Tsar Bomba, the upper estimate of Poseidon's possible power.